 - Docking fees – if used, not known at this time, shared by crew on each boat

-Colgate Sailing Adventures flotilla cruise sailboat vacations are for sailors who enjoy the company of other sailors.
+Colgate Sailing Adventures Flotilla Caribbean sailboat cruise vacations are for sailors who enjoy the company of other sailors.
 All participants should have minimum certification at the Learn to Sail level (or equivalent experience) and experience on boats of at least 26’ in length.
 You also must be in good health with strength and ability to move about a cruising boat easily underway; able to get into a dinghy from the cruising boat and back onto it without assistance.
 As part of this flotilla sailing holiday, you must be willing to participate with others aboard – trimming sails, steering, helping with anchoring, docking, picking up moorings, and sharing cooking and cleaning up.
 Minimum age for participation is 18.
 More information on how the cruises are run is on this page.

 Travel to and From St. Lucia and Grenada

 St. Lucia Airports: Hewanorra International Airport (approximately 1.5 hour taxi-ride to base); and George Charles Airport (approximately 30 minute taxi-ride to base).
 Airlines servicing St. Lucia include Air Canada, British Airways, Delta, US Airways and Virgin Atlantic among others.
 Hotels listed by The Moorings on their website include Bay Garden Inn & Beach Resort, Beau Rivage Villa, Rex St. Lucia, Coco Palm and Palm Haven.